 - The community at LaCygne desires for young people to come as participants and not as consumers.

 - In order to encourage this, the price is such that people should not expect to “get their money’s worth”.
-Instead people should expect to spend roughly what they might spend to live and eat anywhere else for the same period of time, and come with a heart and attitude that is open to participation in the life of the community which includes prayer and service.
+Instead people should come with a heart and attitude that is open to participation in the life of the community which includes prayer and service.

 - Additionally, the community at LaCygne hopes to make the experience of a summer session accessible to all, and does not desire to turn people away because of financial reasons.